The Politics of Glory

 In addition, the book contains in-depth analyses of a number of players, such as Phil Rizzuto and Don Drysdale, as well as looking at many players who (at the time) were not in the Hall.

-Its main fault is that it tends to downplay, and almost ignore, the value of ex-players serving as broadcasters, general managers, and in other off-the-field roles.
-While James defends his decision to do so, nevertheless it ignores the fact that numerous Hall of Famers may have gotten over the edge because they were successful broadcasters for a fairly long period of time.
-Examples, of course, are Don Drysdale, Ralph Kiner, Duke Snider, Phil Rizzuto, Richie Ashburn, and Dizzy Dean.
+One of its main faults is that it tends to downplay, and almost ignore, the value of ex-players serving as broadcasters, general managers, and in other off-the-field roles.
+While James defends his decision to do so, nevertheless it ignores the fact that numerous Hall of Famers may have gotten over the edge because they remained in the limelight for a long period of time after their playing career.
+Examples, of course, are Drysdale and Rizzuto, but also Ralph Kiner, Duke Snider, Richie Ashburn, and Dizzy Dean.
+Another is that it does little to credit players who never had outstanding seasons, but were consistent over a long period of time, such as Urban Shocker and Bobby Grich.

 The book was re-issued in 1995 in a paperback edition as Whatever Happened to the Hall of Fame?